What is the PEF?

 The first step is familiarising yourself with your industry’s status.
 Does a PEFCR exist for your category?
 Are there methodologies for your products?

-If you want to stay up to date on the general development of the product and organisational environmental footprint methodologies, you can subscribe to our newsletter (in the footer of this page) where we write about this on a regular basis.
+If you want to stay up to date on the general development of the product and organisational environmental footprint methodologies, you can subscribe to our newsletter (here or in the footer of this page) where we write about this on a regular basis.

 Ecomatters has been involved in developing the PEF/ OEF rules over the last 9 years.
 We are direct members of the PEF Technical Advisory board and are active in PEFCR development.